mitre-atlas/arsenal/docs/source/victim.md

 # Arsenal: Victim

-Arsenal requires a victim system to attack (preferrably) hosting a machine learning algorithm.
+Arsenal requires a victim system to Red Team (preferrably) hosting a Machine Learning algorithm or API endpoint.

-However, hosting an algorithm is not required, an adversary may be interested in discovering hardware/compute capabilities of an adversary, exfiltrating data hosted on the system, etc. regardless of a hosted algorithm.
+However, hosting an algorithm is not required, an adversary may be interested in other AI-realted artifacts such as discovering hardware/compute capabilities of an adversary, exfiltrating data hosted on the system, etc. regardless of a hosted algorithm.

 ---